 The internal bezel crown is, like the case, titanium but the second crown that winds and sets the watch is classic Farer bronze.
 Both are deeply knurled, so they’re easy to turn and set.
 They have the characteristic super compressor cross-hatching on their faces too.

 It’s a mark of how far technology has come that not only are these watches good for deeper than almost anyone is likely to dive, but their screwdown backs have a sealed, 1.6mm sapphire crystal; rare on a dive watch capable of serious depth like these.
 It’s not only secure but it gives you a splendid view of the automatic Swiss Sellita SW200-1 movement behind it.
 The domed sapphire crystal on the front is a practically bulletproof 2.2mm thick.

 That movement is an unusual engine; it’s a 26 jewel Elaboré grade, adjusted to three positions and there’s no ‘ghost date’ hidden behind the dial and no unused date mechanism adding unnecessary complexity.
 You’ll see we’ve had the rotor decorated with a wave pattern too.

-Since we launched them, these watches have been exceptionally popular.
-The Hecla is already sold out with only a few models of the Leven and Endeavour still left.
+Since we launched them, the series of Aqua Compressors have been exceptionally popular.
 We’re delighted that so many people are enjoying them.
 Their new owners are doing a lot of good too; we donate £25 for each watch we sell to the Hebridean Whale and Dolphin Trust.